Juventus 2-1 Napoli: Ronaldo and Dybala restore winning ways in Turin

-Juventus returned to winning ways in Serie A with a 2-1 defeat of Napoli at the Allianz Stadium on Wednesday.

-After a shock defeat to Benevento ended their run of seven consecutive home league wins, the champions responded in impressive style to record a ninth victory in 10 home league games against Napoli.
+After a shock defeat to Benevento ended its run of seven consecutive home league wins, the champion responded in impressive style to record a ninth victory in 10 home league games against Napoli.

 Cristiano Ronaldo dispatched a cross from the excellent Federico Chiesa to put Juve ahead with his fourth goal in his past six appearances against the Partenopei.